 The Luton BID Ltd is a company limited by guarantee and has its own management board made up of businesses from the BID area who volunteer their own time.
 It monitors the management group which looks after the implementation of the business plan.
 It is a not-for-profit company.
 The board, the management group and the working group members are made up of individuals who represent the cross section of businesses in the area.
 They appoint a project management company, Partnerships for Better Business Ltd (pfbb UK) to deliver the projects on behalf of the company.

-A series of surveys and considerable research among businesses in the area was originally carried out in 2013/14 to determine what improvements businesses in the area would like to make, as well as to discover why people visit Luton Town Centre.
-The results of this consultation formed an essential part of the development and creation of the Luton BID Business plan which was successfully voted on by all non-domestic ratepayers in the BID area, in November 2014.
+A series of surveys and considerable research among businesses in the area was originally carried out to determine what improvements businesses in the area would like to make, as well as to discover why people visit Luton Town Centre.
+The results of this consultation formed an essential part of the development and creation of the Luton BID Business plan which was successfully voted on by all non-domestic ratepayers in the BID area.

 This means that businesses have a direct role in deciding what improvements should be made in Luton Town Centre in the next five years.